dragneel30/yelp/README.md

 # Added features

-- waze integration ( if you dont have waze it will redirect you to playstore )
+- waze integration ( if you dont have waze app installed on your phone it will redirect you to playstore )

 - phone call when you click the mobile number